 The articles below have some very useful info about car batteries – what makes them work, what makes them stop working and how to keep them in tip-top condition.
 Before buying a new expensive battery for your ride, consider re-conditioning (see banner link above and at side):

 Driving habits rather than battery defect are often the cause of battery failure.

-A German manufacturer of luxury cars reveals that of 400 car batteries returned under warranty, 200 are working well and have no problem.
+A manufacturer in Germanyy of luxury cars reveals that of 400 car batteries returned under warranty, 200 are working well and have no problem.
 Low charge and acid stratification are the most common causes of the apparent failure.
 The car manufacturer says that the problem is more common on large luxury cars offering power-hungry auxiliary options than on the more basic models.